 On August 18 pitching coach Dutch Leonard asked, “How would you like to do some throwing tonight?”
 “I’d like it,” Drabowsky replied.
 “Then you’re starting against the Cardinals tonight,” Leonard told him.5 Drabowsky won his third appearance, his first start, pitching into the eighth inning in an 8-1 win over St. Louis in Busch Stadium.

 “Being a bonus player,” Moe said, “naturally I take a lot of good-natured kidding.
 In the pepper games during batting practice anyone who makes an error has to buy the other guy a Coke.
 When Don Kaiser, Jerry Kindall, and I play, the veterans yell, ‘Hey, here come the bonus boys.
 Forget the Cokes – this one’s for Cadillacs!’”6 No doubt Moe’s infectious good nature eased some of the transition pains he might otherwise have felt.
 It didn’t hurt that he seemed to take to big-league mounds right away.
 Through September 8 Moe had posted a 1.56 ERA over 40 innings.
 “I was a little disappointed with my control,” he said, though he had added a change-up to his fastball and curve by the end of his Chicago stint.7 His contract allowed him to return to Trinity College at that point, though the Cubs did call on Moe for two more appearances, one in Brooklyn on the 14th and one in New York on the 19th after he’d been back in school for five days.
-The Dodgers touched him for five runs, four earned, in a complete-game loss, and the Giants got four runs off him in three innings in relief.
+The Dodgers touched him for five runs, four earned, in a complete-game loss, and the Giants got five runs off him in three innings in relief.
 The two appearances raised his ERA to 2.47 for the season, which did nothing to diminish Cubs hopes for their bonus phenom.